- UNDP around the world

 Joint Task Force on Electoral Assistance: To effectively support the election cycle in countries, the EU-UNDP partnership includes a Joint Task Force on Electoral Assistance (JTF).
 The JTF is formed by staff from the European Commission and UNDP and it is based in Brussels.

 UNDP ART in Brussels: "ART" is a global UNDP initiative that promotes sustainable human development at the local level.
 In Brussels, UNDP ART has been present since September 2012.
 Brussels is a hub for European affairs, and in addition to the EU-institutions, many European regions and cities are present in Brussels.
 Through the gateway that UNDP ART provides, its presence in Brussels has been able to engage more effectively with European actors involved in local development.

-Initiatives managed by UNDP Country and Regional Offices
+UNDP-EU initiatives managed by UNDP Offices worldwide

 Today, with an estimated population of 10 to 12 million, Roma are the biggest ethnic minority in Europe.
 Spread throughout the continent but highly concentrated in Central and Eastern Europe, they have been part of the European culture for centuries and are integral to its society and economy.
 Still, they face prejudices, discrimination and social exclusion while living at the margins of poverty.
 For the past 10 years, UNDP and the EU are highly engaged towards full Roma inclusion in European societies.